 Atuna.com continues providing tuna professionals with real, factual and vital tuna industry knowledge: daily global tuna news, historical and current tuna price trends, latest fishing, processing and trade statistics, state of the stocks, interesting interviews, market analysis tools and much more.

 The ATUNA magazine was added to the Atuna portfolio in 2015.
-It is a printed edition published twice a year, offering more extensive in depth analysis and business stories.
+It is a printed edition, offering more extensive in depth analysis and business stories.
 The ATUNA Magazine is part of the atuna.com membership benefits.

 The opinions expressed in this publication do not necessarily reflect the views of Atuna Media, its staff, members or advertisers.
 Any mention of companies does not imply endorsement and Atuna Media expressly excludes liability for any inaccuracies or errors to the fullest extent permitted by law.
 Atuna Media holds exclusive rights to all the material published from here on in.
 Republication, redistribution, re-editing or other use of this material in any form is strictly prohibited.